 Chatuchak: My experience

 However, there is a system to locate every single market stall in Chatuchak.
-Every soi branching off from the main street is numbered and grouped into 27 sections.
-Once you have identified the section and the soi, which is fairly easy when you’re on the main road, you need to look out for the number of the alley intersecting the soi and finally for the number of the market stall itself.
+Every soi branching off from the main avenue is numbered and grouped into 27 sections.
+Once you have identified the section and the soi, which is fairly easy when you’re on the main avenue, you need to look out for the number of the alley intersecting the soi and finally for the number of the market stall itself.
 Luckily for me, I do have the address of the shop in question and it looks something like this: Section 25 Soi 2/4 Room No. 091.
 The number after the slash identifies the alley branching off from soi 2.

-Makes sense, doesn’t it?
+Sounds easy, doesn’t it?
 Well, after wandering about like Harry Potter in search for platform 9 ¾, I do find myself in front of the right shop.
 Unfortunately, it’s closed for Songkran…

 It’s almost noon.
-I have a sip of ice mocha in one of the many pop-up coffee shops inside Chatuchak and leave the market with more purchases than I planned.
+I have a sip of ice mocha in one of the many pop-up coffee shops inside of Chatuchak and leave the market with more purchases than I planned.
 I guess that makes me a typical visitor of Chatuchak!

 Chatuchak: What can I buy?